 - Gradually build the intensity of your activities and sports specific training

 - Returning to full activity or competition upon full ACL recovery

-Reoccurring problems can occur as a result of poor fulfilment with your ACL rehabilitation.
-However the risks can be mitigated by following a structured weekly recovery program that starts from surgery all the way through to full knee recovery.
+Reoccurring problems can occur as a result of poor compliance with your ACL rehabilitation.
+However, the risks can be mitigated by following a structured weekly recovery program that starts from surgery all the way through to full knee recovery.